cobaltwebtech/cobalt-prod-site/README.md

 ### Resend Integration

 Send form data securely using [Resend](https://resend.com/).
-The Resend API route can be customized to set up any template to email any or all of the form data captured.
+We use [Astro Actions](https://docs.astro.build/en/guides/actions/) backend server functions to handle form submissions.
+This is more effecient and secure than using a traditional API endpoint to handle the form data and server functions.
 This is set up as a transactional email service for notification of form submission.

 ### SEO Configuration